General Rules of AFLX

 • “Snap shot” – A snap shot is a quick, improvised kick at goal that is taken without taking the time to line up the kick properly.

-Also Read General Rules of Palant Sport
+Also Read General Rules of Laser Tag Sport

 Penalties in AFLX